Utah Administrative Code

 (e) 600 for six-year secondary schools.

-(2) the school meets the criteria of Subsection 3(A)(1) and one-way bus travel over Board approved bus routes for any student from the assigned school to the nearest school within the district of the same type requires:
+(2) In addition to the requirements of Subsection (1), one-way bus travel over Board approved bus routes for any student from the assigned school to the nearest school within the district of the same type shall require:

 (b) students in grades seven through twelve to travel more than one hour and 15 minutes.

-(5) the school meets the criteria of Subsection 3(A)(1), does not meet the criteria of Subsections 3(A)(2), but there is evidence acceptable to the Superintendent of increased growth in the school sufficient to take it out of the small school classification within a period of three years.
+(b) there is evidence acceptable to the Superintendent of increased growth in the school sufficient to take it out of the small school classification within a period of three years, provided that.

-(a) The school may be classified as necessarily existent until its ADM surpasses the size standard for small schools of the same type.
+(i) the Superintendent may only classify the school as necessarily existent until its ADM surpasses the size standard for small schools of the same type;

-(b) The school's ADM shall be annually compared to the school's projected ADM to determine increases or decreases in enrollment.
+(ii) the Superintendent shall annually compare the school's ADM to the school's projected ADM to determine increases or decreases in enrollment;

-(c) An increase in the school's ADM shall be 80 percent of the projected annual increase.
-If the assessment for the first or second year shows the increase in the ADM is less than 80 percent, the school shall no longer be classified as necessarily existent;
+(iii) if the assessment for the first or second year shows the increase in the school's ADM is less than 80 percent of the projected annual increase, the school shall no longer be classified as necessarily existent;

-(a) the school has a safe and educationally adequate school facility with a life expectancy of at least ten years, as judged, at least every five years, by the USOE after consultation with the district; or
+(i) the school has a safe and educationally adequate school facility with a life expectancy of at least ten years, as judged, at least every five years, by the Superintendent after consultation with the district; or

-(b) the district shall incur construction costs by combining a school seeking necessarily existent small school status with an existing school and such construction and land costs exceed the insurance replacement value of the exiting school by 30 percent.
-The existing school shall have a life expectancy of at least ten years.
-In the event that the ADM from the school seeking necessarily existent small school status when combined with the ADM at the existing school exceed criteria in R277-445-3A(1), the existing school would be disqualified.
+(ii)(A) the district would incur construction costs by combining a school seeking necessarily existent small school status with an existing school and such construction and land costs would exceed the insurance replacement value of the exiting school by 30 percent;

-C. Schools shall be classified after consultation with the district and in accordance with applicable state statutes and Board standards.
+(8) The Superintendent shall classify a school after consultation with the district and in accordance with applicable state statutes and Board rules.

 school enrollment, educational facilities